The Hypertrophy Training Guide: How to Lift for Muscle Size

 Hypertrophy training is a hybrid approach, building muscle by developing both muscular strength and work capacity.
 Powerlifters are known for lifting heavy things for fewer reps, stimulating muscle growth by putting a ton of tension on their muscles.
 Bodybuilders are good at feeling the burn and getting a pump, stimulating muscle growth with metabolic stress.
 We want to build muscle in both ways, so we do both.

-As a welcome bonus, since we’re lifting heavy weights through a large range of motion for a moderate number of reps, hypertrophy training has quite a lot in common with high-intensity interval training (HIIT), making it great for improving our cardiovascular fitness (study).
+As a welcome bonus, since we’re lifting heavy weights through a large range of motion for a moderate number of reps, hypertrophy training has quite a lot in common with high-intensity interval training (HIIT), making it decent for improving cardiovascular fitness (study).

 The Principles of Hypertrophy Training